Revisiting Softmax for Uncertainty Approximation in Text Classification: Experiments and Results

-We use two main methods to measure uncertainty estimation performance: test data holdout and expected calibration error (ECE).
+We use two main uncertainty metrics: test data holdout and expected calibration error (ECE).
+These metrics give us an estimation of the \textit{epistemic} uncertainty of the model i.e. the lack of certainty inherent in the model and its predictions.
+We do not cover metrics of \textit{aleatoric} uncertainty in this paper, which focus on the inherent randomness of the data itself and which could be tested through the introduction of e.g. label noise.
 For base model performance, we record the macro F1 score on the 20 Newsgroups, IMDb, Wiki and SST-2 datasets, and the accuracy on the Amazon dataset.

-\textbf{Test data holdout:} We provide $4$ scores for each method, where each result is based on holding out a portion of the test data.
-The uncertainty method identifies the most uncertain predictions, which are then left out of the F1 and accuracy calculations.
-The holdout is done at $10\%$, $20\%$, $30\%$ and $40\%$ of the data.
+\textbf{Test data holdout:} This metric ranks all samples based on the predictive uncertainty and calculates the F1 and accuracy scores on a percentage of the samples by removing those which the model is least certain about.
+In other words, a method is better if it achieves a greater improvement in performance metrics (e.g. F1) when removing the most uncertain samples.
+As such, this metric expresses the relationship between model calibration and accuracy.
+We choose to remove $10\%$, $20\%$, $30\%$ and $40\%$ of the least certain samples for our experiments.
 This metric shows how well the two methods can identify uncertain predictions of the model, as reflected by improvements in performance when more uncertain predictions are removed~\cite{zhang_mitigating_2019}.
-In our experiments, we use the former mentioned Mean MC, DE and softmax method to create the uncertainties; we further add the Penultimate Layer Variance (PL-Variance), where the PL-Variance utilises the variance of the last fully-connected layer as the uncertainty~\cite{zaragoza_confidence_1998}.
+In our experiments, we use the former mentioned Mean MC, DE and softmax method to calculate the uncertainties; we further add the Penultimate Layer Variance (PL-Variance), where the PL-Variance utilises the variance of the last fully-connected layer as the uncertainty~\cite{zaragoza_confidence_1998}.

-\textbf{Expected calibration error:} To measure model calibration, we use the expected calibration error (ECE, \citet{guo_calibration_2017}), which measures the difference between the predictive uncertainties and the labels.
+\textbf{Expected calibration error:} As a second uncertainty estimation metric, we use the expected calibration error (ECE, \citet{guo_calibration_2017}), which measures in expectation, how confident are the predictions for both correct and incorrect predictions.
 This tells us how well each of the MC dropout and softmax methods estimate the uncertainties at the level of probability distributions, as opposed to the holdout method which only looks at downstream task performance.
-ECE works by dividing the data into $m$ bins, where each bin in $B$ contains data that is within a range of predictive uncertainty.
-ECE is defined as:
+ECE works by dividing the data into $m$ bins, where each bin in $B$ contains data that is within a certain range of probabilities, using the probability of the predicted class.
+Formally, ECE is defined as:

-where $M$ is the size of the dataset and $acc$ and $conf$ is the accuracy and mean confidence of the bin $B_m$.
+where $M$ is the size of the dataset and $acc$ and $conf$ is the accuracy and mean confidence (i.e. predicted class probabilities) of the bin $B_m$.